 - The Blank: His face seems to be totally blank, save for something that could be a mouth.

 - Evil Sounds Deep: In Journey of Dreams.

-- Eyes Do Not Belong There: In each palm of his hand there is a red eye.
-Most prominently in the cutscene following Donbalon's defeat.
+- Eyes Do Not Belong There: In each palm of his hand, there is a red eye.
+They're most prominently seen in the cutscene following Donbalon's defeat.